Equbuxu/mine/readme.md

 Type `branch 5 20`.
 The turtle should start mining a 20-block long tunnel in the direction it is facing.
 The tunnel will have 5-block branches going to the left and right.
+Note that the order it mines the blocks in might seem a bit strange
 1. While mining, the turtle will go through ore veins without going further than 5 blocks from the area it's mining.
 1. The turtle will place chests near the place where it has started mining.